prasenjit52282/dalton-dataset/README.md

 |C1     |1       |500             |:heavy_minus_sign:        |:heavy_minus_sign:             |333                |590272  |:heavy_minus_sign:         |:heavy_minus_sign:                          |
 |C2     |1       |500             |:heavy_minus_sign:        |:heavy_minus_sign:             |53                 |158256  |:heavy_minus_sign:         |:heavy_minus_sign:                          |

+The above table summarizes the overall deployment, user participantion, and data collection scale across 30 diverse sites spread across four geographic regions in India.
+The processed dataset is stored in `./Processed` folder.
+The corresponding activity annotations and metadata is stored in the `./Metadata` folder of the repository.
+Notably, the raw data files can be downloaded from [here](https://iitkgpacin-my.sharepoint.com/:u:/g/personal/pkarmakar_kgpian_iitkgp_ac_in/EUJjN1c_gU9Jjh2Rj7ghDx8BZ0QWS42mP7gHXU80lHlmjg?e=nzshah).

+# License and Consent
+The dataset is free to download and can be used with `GNU Affero General Public License` for non-commercial purposes.
+All participants signed forms consenting to the use of collected pollutant measurements and activity labels for non-commercial research purposes.
+The institute's ethical review committee has approved the field study (`Order No: IIT/SRIC/DEAN/2023`, Dated July 31, 2023).
+Moreover, we have made significant efforts to anonymize the participants to preserve privacy while providing the necessary information to encourage future research with the dataset.

 # Reference
 To refer the DALTON-dataset, please cite the following work.